ryanchou-dev/website/posts/ryanneedshelp.md

 [*how in the world do you go from lofi to pop 😭*]

 while i may never know why spotify recommends these songs, i can confirm that it can throw me down two hours of listening to christmas music and dying inside.
-WHY IS ALL I WANT FOR CHRISTMAS IS YOU STUCK IN MY HEAD ITS NOT EVEN THAT GOOD OF A SONG

-i swear i must not have a life to how badly i want christmas to happen 😭😭😭
+"all i want for christmas" is not that good...
+RIGHT.

-aaand, that is all. tyty for reading, ~ciao 🦆~
+aand, that is all. tyty for reading, ~ciao 🦆~